A' Ghlas-bheinn and Beinn Fhada

 .

-Out of the dense trees, turn left and trace the fence enclosing the forest directly uphill.
-A track is crossed and the top of the forest is reached .
+Out of the dense trees, turn left and trace the deer-fence enclosing the forest directly uphill.
+A track is crossed and, at around a height of 300m, the top of the forest is reached

-Now on open hillside and on one of A' Ghlas-bheinn's west facing shoulders, hike up a grass-covered steep hillside.
-After gaining around 350m of height since leaving the edge of the forest, the ascent begins to level and a wide grass-covered expanse is crossed.
+Having clambered over the fence, it's onto open hillside on one of A' Ghlas-bheinn's west facing shoulders to hike up a steep, grass-covered hillside.
+After gaining another 350m of height since leaving the edge of the forest, the ascent begins to level and a wide grass-covered expanse is crossed while aiming eastwards.

 3. Beinn Fhada